informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/10-component-composition.md

 In the trait bounds, we require the inner greeter `InGreeter` to also implement `Greeter<Context>`, since the core logic is implemented over there.

-Aside from `PersonContext` and `ErrorContext`, we also require `Context` to implement `TimeContext` for `DaytimeGreeter` to fetch the current time.
+Aside from `PersonContext` and `HasError`, we also require `Context` to implement `HasTime` for `DaytimeGreeter` to fetch the current time.
 Other than that, we also explicitly require that the associated type `Context::Time` implements `SimpleTime`.

-By specifying `SimpleTime` as an explicit dependency, we relax the requirement of how the `TimeContext` trait can be used by other components.
-So if `SimpleTime` is only ever used by `DaytimeGreeter`, and if an application does not need `DaytimeGreeter`, then a concrete context can skip implementing `SimpleTime` for its time type, even if the trait `TimeContext` is used by other components.
+By specifying `SimpleTime` as an explicit dependency, we relax the requirement of how the `HasTime` trait can be used by other components.
+So if `SimpleTime` is only ever used by `DaytimeGreeter`, and if an application does not need `DaytimeGreeter`, then a concrete context can skip implementing `SimpleTime` for its time type, even if the trait `HasTime` is used by other components.